There are different loan programs available for student borrowers as well as a variety of programs for parents.

 Students who borrow alternative loans after February 14, 2010, will receive the following disclosures during the course of the loan application process:

 - At the Time the Student Applies for the Loan – This initial disclosure provides general loan rates, fees and terms including the maximum rate and maximum payment amount possible.
 It also contains information on the availability of federal student loans (Stafford and PLUS Loans) that may be available at lower interest rates.

 - Upon Approval of the Loan – This disclosure provides specific loan information for the applicant and estimates the total repayment amount based on both the current rate (at the time of approval) and the maximum interest rate that may be charged under the loan program.

-- After the Student Accepts the Loan – This final disclosure explains that a student has a three day cancellation period in which the cancel the loan.
+- After the Student Accepts the Loan – This final disclosure explains that a student has a three-day cancellation period in which to cancel the loan.
 The loan funds will not be sent to the school until three business days have passed.
 (Some lenders have a longer cancellation period)

 Regulations for Lenders Upon Acceptance of the Loan

 When an alternative loan has been approved, the applicant must be given 30 days to accept the loan.
 During this time, the lender cannot change the rates or terms of the loan officer unless: